Acid dissociation constant: Micro-constants

 Similarly, a base such as spermine has more than one site where protonation can occur.
-For example, monoprotonation can occur at a terminal \sNH2 group or at internal \sNH\s groups.
+For example, mono-protonation can occur at a terminal \sNH2 group or at internal \sNH\s groups.
 The Kb values for dissociation of spermine protonated at one or other of the sites are examples of micro-constants.
 They cannot be determined directly by means of pH, absorbance, fluorescence or NMR measurements; a measured Kb value is the sum of the K values for the micro-reactions.

 Nevertheless, the site of protonation is very important for biological function, so mathematical methods have been developed for the determination of micro-constants.